Distance education student

 Studies of learning outcomes indicate that, if anything, distance education is more effective than face-to-face classes.

 Some topics, particularly those centred on theory or reading, can be more efficiently learned online.
 Others are better suited to traditional classes, such as where social interaction or hands-on learning is particularly relevant.
+Virtual collaboration tools and adaptive learning technologies help bridge the gap between online and in-person education.

 The balance is shifting towards online study in the sense that occupations are becoming more digital.
 When the job you are training for is computer based, online learning seems more appropriate.
 Fields such as design, journalism, marketing and engineering (and the list goes on) rely heavily on information technology.